Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Pretrained vs. From Scratch Models

-One hypothesis for the high interpolation accuracy reported in Section~\ref{section:orthography} despite using a small number of training examples is that the model has already seen addition and subtraction examples during pretraining.
-To test this hypothesis, we compare pretrained models with models trained from scratch on the addition task.
+One hypothesis for the high interpolation accuracy reported in Section~\ref{section:orthography_results} despite using a small number of training examples is that the model has already seen addition and subtraction examples during pretraining.
+To test this hypothesis, we compare pretrained models with models trained from scratch (i.e., no pretraining on the masked language modeling task) on the addition task.
 In this experiment, the models never see the same training example more than once.
 That is, they are not limited by training data.

 Figure~\ref{figure:pretrained_scratch} shows that both pretrained T5-220M and T5-3B need approximately ten times fewer training examples (and compute) than models trained from scratch to reach 100\% accuracy on the addition of 60-digit numbers.